+In terms of the singlet and triplet plaquette-operators introduced above, the Hamiltonian of a triangle in the reduced basis can be written as follows.

-Next we represent the spin-1 operators of a triangle in terms of the singlet and triplet plaquette-operators introduced above.
-Please refer to Appendix~\ref{sec:rep} for more details on it.
-Below we write this representation in an approximate form that is simple and useful.
+Next we represent the spin-1 operators of a triangle in terms of the plaquette-operators.
+Below they are written in an approximate form that is simple and useful.
+For more details, please refer to Appendix~\ref{sec:rep}.